 Even in times of global recession, countries still need to replace old housing, build facilities for a growing population and refresh infrastructure.
 Urban renewal leads to a spike in seeking out people with the right skills to lead and manage local and international infrastructure change.
 That makes it a good place to start looking for a project manager job.

 If you haven’t had previous experience in heavy industry or construction work it can feel difficult to make that move.
-However, many project management skills are transferable, so if you have experience of leading successful projects in other industries, don’t rule out a move to engineering if it appeals to you.
+However, many project management skills are transferable, so if you have experience of leading successful projects in other industries, then don’t rule out a move to engineering and construction if it appeals to you.

 Digital project managers will also find plenty of opportunities as the healthcare industry moves from predominantly paper-based record keeping to totally digitizing patient medical data.
 The experience of big data projects, databases, and technical awareness at all levels will help you secure a move to healthcare.

-This is also a good area to target if you are interested in developing your skills in process improvement projects.
+This is also a good area to target if you're interested in developing your skills in process improvement projects.
 There is much that could be streamlined in healthcare management processes, and knowing that financially many healthcare providers are stretched is encouraging leaders to look for smarter ways of delivering the same services at the same price.

 On top of all that, working in healthcare is immensely rewarding: it’s an industry where you can quickly see how much of a difference your project is making to the local community.

-Legal project management is a fascinating area and project managers in this area often get involved with setting the budget for a piece of legal work.
-You would be working alongside solicitors, lawyers and other specialists to ensure that legal services are delivered effectively.
+Project managers in this area often get involved with setting the budget for a piece of legal work.
+You would be working alongside solicitors, lawyers, and other specialists to ensure that legal services are delivered effectively.
 As law can be complex, having a project manager on the team to ensure work continues to move in the right direction can be a huge asset for a legal firm.

 Wherever you are currently in your career journey, it’s good news that project management is a sought-after skill.
-Where will it take you?